Why work for the Salt Lake City Police Department

 - Candidates would be required to meet all minimum requirements to become a Salt Lake City Police Department Officer.

-- Candidates must fill out an employment application for the Salt Lake City Police Department and attach a copy of their Utah N.P.O.S.T. results.
+- Candidates must fill out an employment application for the Salt Lake City Police Department and attach a copy of their Category I Certificate.

 - Candidates must successfully complete all stages of the Salt Lake City Police Officer Testing Process approved by the Civil Service Commission.
-The testing stages include the following: Utah National Police Officer Selection Test, Written Examination, Physical Agility Test, Background Investigation, Computer Voice Stress Analysis (CVSA), Psychological Examination and Evaluation, Interview, Medical Examination, and Chemical Screen.
+The testing stages include the following: Physical Agility Test, Written Communication Exercise, Written Examination, Oral Board Interview, Background Investigation, Computer Voice Stress Analysis (CVSA), Psychological Evaluation and Examination, Interview with the Chief, Physical Examination and Drug Screen.

 Upon successful completion of all stages in the testing process, the Lateral Entry Program would include the following: